 On April 11, 2007, our Board of Directors accepted a voluntary waiver from the Adviser to reduce the annual 2.0% base management fee on senior syndicated loan participations to 0.5% to the extent that proceeds resulting from borrowings under our credit facility were used to purchase such syndicated loan participations.
-This waiver remains in effect and was applied during the three months ended March 31, 2007 and June 30, 2007.
+This waiver remains in effect and was applied through September 30, 2007.